JJLongoria/aura-helper/README.md

 To many snippets and code completion tools for make your work more productive:

 #### Aura (Lightning):

+##### - Get Aura Attributes:
+    You can get any component attribute (even the inherited) on .cmp file and .js file Only need type: "v." and you can show all attributes.

 ##### - Aura NS
     - aura.attribute: Create Aura Attribute (aura:attribute)
     - aura.handler: Create Aura Handler (aura:handler)